The Best States for Nurse Practitioners: A Guide to NP Autonomy

 Newly licensed NPs in Virginia are required to have a collaborative agreement with a supervising physician.
 NPs can apply to practice independently once they have an equivalent of two years (for CNPs) or 1,000 hours (CNMs) practice experience with a collaborating physician.

-Stay on Top of Changing Regulations With Zivian
+Stay on Top of Changing Regulations with Zivian Health

 Sources & Data